LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 ## Build App

-* The graphic below is an example from Loop, your screen will show your app and associated repository
+The graphic below is an example from Loop, your screen will show your app and associated repository

+If you are building the *Loop Caregiver* app, skip ahead to [Build Action](#build-action).

 ### Display Name Customization for `Loop Follow`